milosptr/T-488-MAPP-A1/README.md

 **Important Note:**

-- **Data Persistence:** All data is stored in memory using pre-populated data from `data/data.ts`.
+- **Data Persistence:** All data is stored in memory using Zustand state management.
+The store is initialized with pre-populated data from `data/data.ts` when the app starts (via `initializeStore()` in `app/_layout.tsx`).
 Any changes made during runtime (creating, updating, or deleting boards, lists, or tasks) will be lost when the application restarts.
 This is intentional for the current assignment phase as specified in the requirements.
 Each time the app starts, it reloads the original data from the data file.
+The `resetStore()` function can also be used to reset data back to initial state without restarting the app.

 ## Future Improvements